 Rawlings ‘Big Stick’ Award Winners Announced

-Rochester, Minn. – The Northwoods League is pleased to announce the recipients of the 2017 Rawlings “Big Stick” Award.
-This award is given to the player at each position who had the best batting average during the 2017 regular season.
+(ROCHESTER, MN) The Northwoods League is pleased to announce the recipients of the 2012 Rawlings “Big Stick” Award.
+This award is given to the player at each position who had the best batting average during the 2012 regular season.

 Rawlings has been rewarding the top hitters in the Northwoods League since 2007 in addition to honoring the best fielders since 2002.
-To honor their achievement, the nine award winners will receive an engraved bat from Rawlings.
-The complete list of 2017 Rawlings “Big Stick” Award Winners is below.
+To honor their achievement the eight award winners will receive an engraved bat from Rawlings.
+The complete list of 2012 Rawlings “Big Stick” Award Winners is below.

 |Position||Player||NWL Team||College||Batting Average|

-To be eligible a player would have needed to have enough plate appearances to qualify for a batting title.
+To be eligible a player would’ve needed to have enough plate appearances to qualify for a batting title.
 A player must have a minimum of 2.7 plate appearances per team game.
+Those players that saw time at more than one position qualify at the position they played most often.